-Cost Centers were known as “budgets,” or “general accounts,” prior to Johns Hopkins SAP.
-In Johns Hopkins University, Cost Centers are often broken out to more detailed and limited areas of costs and funding in the form of Internal Orders, each hierarchically under a “responsible Cost Center.”
+Cost Centers were known as “budgets,” or “general accounts,” prior to SAP.
+In Johns Hopkins University, Cost Centers are often broken out to more detailed and limited areas of costs and funding in the form of Internal Orders, each rolling up to a Cost Center.

 General funds are intended for general operating purposes of the University.
 These funds include: Divisional Revenue, Graduate/Undergraduate Fees, Graduate/Undergraduate Tuition, Carryforward, Student Services, Block Operating, Graduate Student Stipend/Salary, Graduate Student Tuition and Fees, Faculty Salary, Faculty Research Funds, Minor Capital, Centers and Programs, and others.
 The list of categories within the different fund types can be seen in “PDF Document: SAP Fund Design.”

 Examples of expense funds, in the General Funds family, include Instruction and Research, Operation and Maintenance of Plant, Student Services, Administration and Student Financial Aid.
-Examples of revenue funds, in the General Funds family, include Tuition, Gifts, Endowments and Sponsored Research Indirect Cost Recoveries.
+Examples of revenue funds, in the General Funds family, include Tuition, Gifts, Endowments and Sponsored Research F&A Recoveries.

 The number and types of General Funds Expenditure accounts vary by department.
-Each account requires a Dean’s approval and a specific process to follow before establishment.
+Each account requires Business Office approval along with a specific process to follow before establishment.
 The General Funds accounts are active for one fiscal year and need to be renewed by the KSAS Business Office the next year in the form of a new allocation or a carry-forward.
 The following are the primary types of General Funds Expenditure accounts in use in KSAS.

 Departmental Expenditure Account Types